 Since launching the Fighter Pilot Podcast over three years ago I’ve been afforded many interesting opportunities: speaking at gatherings, moderating panels, commentating virtual Basic Fighter Maneuvers.
 Aerial maneuvers employed during ACM. derbies, and being a guest on other podcasts, to name a few.
 But being asked to write on behalf of others is particularly venerating—in late 2019 I was honored to endorse FPP friend Kevin Miller’s historical fiction, The Silver Waterfall, and last year I was flattered to pen the forward for a book of ‘lessons learned’ flying stories.

-Fletcher McKenzie of the Australia-based AVgas Group was compiling 1,000 such stories in several volumes, with one dedicated solely to Naval Aviation.
-The global pandemic delayed the project, but Fletcher hopes the book—featuring stories from F-4, F-14, and F/A-18 crews—will go to print later this year.
+Fletcher McKenzie of the New Zealand-based AVgas Group was compiling 1,000 such stories in several volumes, with one dedicated solely to Naval Aviation.
+The global pandemic delayed the project, but Fletcher hopes the book—featuring stories from A-4, F-14, and F/A-18 crews—will go to print later this year.
 The forward, repurposed here, was intended to make the case that naval aviation is a dangerous pursuit but that learning from others can lessen the risks.

 Captain A. G. Lamplugh famously said, “aviation in itself is not inherently dangerous.
 But to an even greater degree than the sea, it is terribly unforgiving of any carelessness, incapacity or neglect.”